Course Coordinator:Raffaella Belloni (rbelloni@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

-The course builds on the core Economics and International Business subjects and aims to introduce students to global theories of trade and finance and practice from an international perspective.
+The course builds on the core Economics and International Business subjects and aims to introduces students to global theories of trade and finance and practice from an international perspective.
 The course is an essential course of study for students wishing to embark on a management career in a trading organisation, large or small.
 An in-depth understanding of International Trade Theory is integral to successful international business strategies.
-This course examines the emergence of the Global Marketplace and the implications for trade and finance in an ever more borderless world.
+This course examines the emergence of the Global Marketplace, and the implications for trade and finance in an ever more borderless world and incorporates United Nations Sustainable Development Goals (SDG's).

 The international economy and globalisation